Key takeaways

 reduction in regulated operational carbon emissions

 Located at the heart of London’s Knowledge Quarter, opposite King’s Cross and St. Pancras stations, Belgrove House is a new build 10-storey laboratory and office building.
-Designed by architects Allford Hall Monaghan Morris (AHMM), the development will deliver some 180,000 sq ft of space for global pharmaceutical company, MSD.
+Designed by architects Allford Hall Monaghan Morris (AHMM), the development will deliver 180,000 sq ft of specialist office space.

 Delivering sustainably